PorterK/GuardianJSClient/README.md

 ### Tests

-All tests are ran using [mocha](https://mochajs.org/), instal using
+All tests are ran using [mocha](https://mochajs.org/), install using

 ```sh
 $ npm install -g mocha